-The Children’s Centre is managed by Jane King, a qualified teacher, with the support of Sally Harmer and Paulette Davis all of whom have diverse qualifications including teaching, play therapy and nursery nursing.
+The Children’s Centre is managed by Jane King, a qualified and highly experienced teacher, with the support of Maya Bell Kohli and Paulette Davis.
+All staff have diverse qualifications including teaching, play therapy, nursery nursing and first aid.
 Our diverse team of volunteers all have enhanced CRB checks and the staff follow OFSTED curriculum guidance.
-The excellent child to adult ratio and the age and developmentally-appropriate activities will boost your child’s abilities and help them meet their potential.
+The excellent adult:child ratio and the age and developmentally-appropriate activities will boost your child’s abilities and help them reach their potential.

-How do I book a place for my children in the centre?
+How do I book a place for my children?

 We are limited to nine children from 0-2 years old and 26 children from 3-9 years old.
-Please call to book a space as there is high demand.
+Please ensure you book in advance as there is high demand.
 We will do our best to accommodate you.

 We ask as many people as possible to make their own way to us.
-We have a transport policy with strict guidelines on who may and may not be provided with transport.
-This is in the interests of managing our limited resources to the best possible effect.
+We have a transport policy with strict guidelines on who we may be able to provide transport for.
+This is in the interests of managing our very limited resources.
 Please ask if you wish to have a transport assessment.

-It’s my first visit.
+It’s my first Tuesday evening visit.
 What can I expect?

 Can my child come on their own?

-We would usually encourage you to attend Body & Soul as a family.
-However, in certain circumstances we would be willing for your child to attend the centre even though you cannot come yourself.
+Where possible, we do encourage you to attend Body & Soul as a family.
+However, in certain circumstances we are happy for your child to attend the centre even if you cannot come yourself.
 Please call or talk to a member of staff if you feel this may be necessary.